galaktor/raph.es/content/project/zita.md

 author = "mayra"
 date = "2015-07-21T13:01:25+01:00"
 progress = 100
-project = "zita"
+project = "cosplay"
 state = "nailed it"
-title = "zita-cosplay"
+title = "kids-cosplay"
 +++
 Inspired by videos of cosplayers online, my daughter set out to make a Zita costume.
 Zita is rather on the simple side as cosplay goes, making it ideal as a first project of this kind.
 And if the pictures of Zita costumes on Hatke's blog [are](http://www.benhatke.com/2014/10/a-halloween-post-with-trick-and-treat.html) [any](http://www.benhatke.com/2013/11/the-great-zita-spacegirl-costume-parade_5.html) [indication](http://www.benhatke.com/2013/11/the-great-zita-spacegirl-costume-parade.html), we aren't the first fans to work on a costume, either.